 My Creative Journey

-If it weren't for Milton Glaser, I probably wouldn't be here.
-I knew I was blocked creatively.
-For a week in the summer of 1986, I shut my life down and attended Milton Glaser's Design & Personality Workshop at School of Visual Arts (SVA) in New York City (my alma matter).
+That being said, if it weren't for the brilliant designer Milton Glaser, I probably wouldn't be here.
+By my early thirties, after working half a dozen years designing magazines, I knew I was blocked creatively.
+For a week in the summer of 1986, I shut my life down and attended Milton Glaser's Design & Personality Workshop at the School of Visual Arts (SVA) in New York City (my alma mater).
 I cut off my hair, turned off my phone, took the week off from work, told my friends and family not to contact me unless it was an emergency, and prepared myself for a bunch of "all nighters" while doing a deep dive into finding my creative self.

 I have lived a life dedicated to arts and communication, and have always loved being around creative people.
 It is in my DNA.
 No one showed me the way in life.
 I found my own way.